The Science Case for Building a Band 1 Receiver Suite for ALMA: Level One Science Cases for Band 1

-Detecting dust emission at cm wavelengths also requires high sensitivity, because its brightness is several orders of magnitude lower than in the submm.
-In addition, at wavelengths longer than 7 mm, the contribution from other radiative processes, such as ionized winds, can contribute significantly to the total flux and complicate the interpretation of detected emission.
+Detecting dust emission at centimeter wavelengths also requires high sensitivity, because its brightness is several orders of magnitude lower than in the submillimeter.
+In addition, at wavelengths longer than 7 mm (i.e., $\nu$ $<$ 45 GHz), the contribution from other radiative processes, such as ionized winds, can contribute significantly to the total flux and complicate the interpretation of detected emission.
 Rodmann et al.\ (2006) found that the contribution of free-free emission to the total flux is typically 25\% at a wavelength of 7 mm.
-The detailed sampling of the 31--45 GHz (1 cm--6 mm) spectral range enabled by Band 1 would increase substantially the sampling rate in the region where emission is detected from both the free-free and thermal dust emission components.
-The synergy with the EVLA will provide a longer wavelength lever for sources observed in common, providing an estimate of the free-free contribution to the Band 1 flux.
-This would not be essential, however, since detailed sampling of these data are crucial to quantify accurately the relative amounts of free-free and continuum emission, and thereby determine precisely the thermal emission due to large dust grains (i.e., protoplanetary material).
+Observations of continuum emission at the 35-50 GHz (9 mm--6 mm) spectral range enabled by Band 1 would increase substantially the sampling rate in the region where emission is detected from both the free-free and thermal dust emission components.
+The synergy with the JVLA will provide a longer wavelength lever for sources observed in common, providing an estimate of the free-free contribution to the Band 1 flux.
+Such data would not be essential, however, given wide frequency coverage within Band 1 alone.
+For example, multiple continuum observations could be used to quantify accurately the relative amounts of free-free and dust emission through changes in spectral slope, and thereby determine precisely the contribution from large dust grains (i.e., protoplanetary material).